VnceGd/Heli-World/README.md

-# CS345_Project1
+# Heli-World

 Assignment 1 of Computer Game Design & Development (CS345).

-Basic game world and player movement.
+Basic game world and player movement, a.k.a. the "Hello, World" of game development.